Michael J. Sullivan (author)

-Michael J. Sullivan (born September 17, 1961) is a New York Times, USA Today, and Washington Post bestselling American writer of epic fantasy and science fiction, best known for his debut series The Riyria Revelations, which has been translated into fourteen languages.
+Michael J. Sullivan (born September 17, 1961) is an American writer of epic fantasy and science fiction, best known for his debut series The Riyria Revelations, which has been translated into fourteen languages.
 In 2012 io9 named him one of the "Most Successful Self-Published Sci-Fi and Fantasy Authors".
 His books have been translated into French, German, Spanish, Czech, Dutch, Polish, Hungarian, Japanese, Georgian, Bulgarian, Russian, Portuguese, Italian and Turkish.

 Career

-Sullivan started writing books at a young age, in order to entertain himself.
+Sullivan started writing books at a young age in order to entertain himself.
 He started The Riyria Revelations to teach his daughter, who suffered from dyslexia, how to read.

 Sullivan has written four series.
 The Riyria Revelations and The Riyria Chronicles were published by Orbit Books (fantasy imprint of Hachette Book Group) and The Legends of the First Empire released by Del Rey Books (owned by Random House).
 The Riyria Revelations is a six-book epic fantasy series while the Riyria Chronicles is an ongoing series that centers on the early adventures of the two main protagonists of the former series.
 The Legends of the First Empire is a six-book epic fantasy series set in the same world as the Riyria books, but in the distant past, making it a standalone series.
 His first science fiction novel, Hollow World, was released by Tachyon Publications in April 2014.
-His current project is a new series (The Rise and Fall).
-It's a trilogy set in his world of Elan and falls between Legends of the First Empire and the Riyria Chronciles from a timeline standpoint.
-The first two books (Nolyn & Farilane) are written and he should begin the third and final book by the end of summer 2020.
+His most recent project, The Rise and Fall, is a trilogy set in the world of Elan and falls chronologically between Legends of the First Empire and the Riyria Chronicles.